by Darrin Tulley, Founder and Chief of Possibilities at Ignite Happy

 It was a light bulb moment as she thought, “No more blaming them, and it is our collective problem to solve.”
 A huge smile came to her face, and it became apparent that this was the core problem to solve before the group did anything else at work.
 She had this idea to inspire the teams to embrace each other with empathy and learn how each contributes to another in their respective roles.
 She thought, ‘Each person needs to be open to finding a new way forward to help us all thrive and succeed together.’

-Later that day, she asked other leaders to embrace this same slogan with her.
+Take notice of the words that get in the way of team excellence and collaboration.
+Share on XLater that day, she asked other leaders to embrace this same slogan with her.
 “Problems are ours, not theirs to solve.”
 The team reluctantly agreed to run the experiment with a commitment to work together in an intentional manner.
 However, everyone heard her and agreed to no longer accept the use of the word “them” in meetings or discussions when used to put blame or fault on others.

 The leaders led the way and politely asked others to replace the word “them” with “us.”
 It was awkward and annoying to many at first.
 She felt funny having to keep cutting people off in dialogue to try again using different words or to use our actual names in place of the word “them.”
 Certainly, when we humanize “them” it becomes even harder to throw people under the bus.
 She decided to commit to this with a purpose to help people see their part and to embrace working stronger together in the long run.

-To her delight, many started to see their part of the problems and take steps to fix incomplete paperwork or address customer data issues directly versus passing it on to someone else.
+See and own your part of the problem to take steps to be part of the solution.
+Share on XTo her delight, many started to see their part of the problems and take steps to fix incomplete paperwork or address customer data issues directly versus passing it on to someone else.
 The customer complaints improved with fewer errors and problems while delivering service on the expected benefits they provide their employees.
 The leader noticed a difference and thought, ‘When we began to see greater results working as one team, we believed and trusted enough to change together.’
 She learned that each organization member had formed habits and beliefs focused on the individual self rather than the greater team.
 Cindy noted that ‘we were stuck and continuing to pile on rather than help each other get up to address the real problems.’

 Several months later, with a collaborative focus on “us” instead of “us vs. them,” the group stabilized the business to return as a viable competitor and tremendously improved the customer experience.
 Advisors selling these solutions regained confidence and began bringing these products back on their radar to offer clients.
 As errors diminished, customer net promotor scores became respectable, and sales volumes grew again.

-Expand for a common purpose, if you have a team or work in an area that is struggling with results or are often quick to blame one another.
+Seek for a greater purpose and help others for the greater good.
+Share on XExpand for a common purpose, if you have a team or work in an area that is struggling with results or are often quick to blame one another.
 Another watchout is when people with differing teams say, “Our team is doing a good job—it’s everyone else or that other team not doing their part.”
 Either way, stop and dig into the issues as a team of “us.”
 Ask the teams to refrain from using the word “them” or to always take part in owning problems holistically with a commitment to help fix and figure out the best path forward together.

 When embracing this unified mindset, people begin vulnerably accepting the opportunity for ongoing improvement and change.
 There is more safety and acceptance of vulnerably owning issues without blame or judgment and with a greater purpose in mind.
 Trust and common bonds form.
 Inviting, productive and safe conversations become the norm.
 As a result, authentic and inclusive collaboration thrive when treating each other with genuine care and respect, regardless of what team you are on or where you come from.
 Business results can excel, and possibilities become plentiful when the focus shifts from “them” to “us” with a belief our best is being together as one team.